gnes-ai/gnes/README.md

 docker run ccr.ccs.tencentyun.com/gnes/gnes:latest --help
 ```

-> :bulb: Please note that version `latest` refers to the latest master of this repository, which is [mutable and may not always be a stable](./CONTRIBUTING.md#Merging-Process).
+> 💡 Please note that version `latest` refers to the latest master of this repository, which is [mutable and may not always be a stable](./CONTRIBUTING.md#Merging-Process).
 Therefore, we recommend you to use an official release by changing the `latest` to a version tag, say `v0.0.24`.

 ## Install GNES via `pip`